 Also be patient, remember how long these things take doing them manually.
 Don't expect to turn the jobs out ten to the dozen.
 The small machines are not designed for production work and force feeding the tools through the work can result in the stepper motors loosing position and the whole job ruined.

-The software run on the majority of systems is now Windows based and as such is very graphically orientated.
+The software that runs on the majority of systems is now Windows based and as such is very graphically orientated.
 Screens show the digital readouts of X, Y, Z positions, spindle speeds graphical views of tool paths and dozens of buttons, readouts that can be quite daunting to the newcomer.
 There are still one or two old DOS based software packages capable of being run on an older machine TurboCNC for example.

 By far the most common language used to describe the cutting paths of the machine is Fanuc or G-Code.
 This coding system has been around for some time and basically consists of a G number that describes a particular function followed by an X, Y, Z coordinate of where the machine will move to.
 To complement the G-Codes are a table of M Codes that perform tasks like controlling spindle motors, tool change, stop etc.